core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 With enabled cachability of responses at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and their lifetimes.

 Note that different Deterministic Requests result in different cache entries at the proxy.
-This includes the case where different plain group requests differ only in their set of Multi-ETag options.
+This includes the case where different plain group requests differ only in their set of Multi-ETag Options.

 That is, even though the servers would produce the same plain CoAP responses in reply to the different Deterministic Requests, those will result in different protected responses to the respective Deterministic Request, and hence in different cache entries at the proxy.

-Thus, given a plain group request, a client needs to reuse the same set of Multi-ETag options, in order to send that group request as a Deterministic Request that can actually produce a cache hit at the proxy.
+Thus, given a plain group request, a client needs to reuse the same set of Multi-ETag Options, in order to send that group request as a Deterministic Request that can actually produce a cache hit at the proxy.
 However, while this would prevent the caching at the proxy to be inefficient and unnecessarily redundant, it would also limit the flexibility of end-to-end response revalidation for a client.

 ### Validation of Responses # {#chap-sec-group-caching-validation}

 When directly interacting with the servers in the CoAP group to refresh its cache entries, the proxy cannot rely on response revalidation anymore.
 In fact, responses protected with Group OSCORE cannot have 2.03 (Valid) as Outer Code.
 Response revalidation remains possible end-to-end between the client and the servers in the group, by means of the inner ETag or Multi-ETag Option.

 Finally, it is not possible for a client to revalidate responses to a group request from an aggregated cache entry at the proxy, by using the outer Group-ETag Option as defined in {{sec-proxy-caching-valid}}.
-In fact, that would require the proxy to reply with an unprotected 2.03 (Valid) response.
+In fact, that would require the proxy to respond with an unprotected 2.03 (Valid) response.
 However, success responses have to be protected with Group OSCORE, and more generally cannot have 2.03 (Valid) as Outer Code.

 # Security Considerations # {#chap-security-considerations}